kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 # How to setup a virtual environment with Ananconda

 Conda is a package manager for the Anaconda distribution.
 Unlike the venv method, conda will manage dependencies within each virtual environments.
-This means when you install a new version of tensorflow, conda will automaticaly take care of installing all the updates and additional packages required.
+This means when you install a new version of tensorflow, conda will automatically take care of installing all the updates and additional packages required.

 ### Setup a virtual environment with Conda

 1. Create a new environment
-Like we saw with the python method, conda has its own command ```create``` that will initalize a virtual environment.
+Like we saw with the python method, conda has its own command ```create``` that will initialize a virtual environment.
 The ```-n``` option indicates we will pass a name, in this case ```my-new-environment```.

 ```shell
   conda create -n my-new-envionment